LISTEN TO AUDIO OF THIS CONTENT

 - Amoxicillin and other penicillin derivatives are the most common form of antibiotic prescribed for infections in the United States.

 If you have ever been prescribed Amoxicillin, you have probably noticed the warning label on the side of the bottle that reads “Do not take in combination with alcohol”.

 Due to the significant number of warnings that appear on drug labels these days, patients commonly ask whether this particular warning is a legitimate concern or whether it is overstated.

 Can You Safely Drink Alcohol While Taking Amoxicillin?

-No, it will cause some fairly uncomfortable side effects.
+It can cause some fairly uncomfortable side effects.